outr/giant-scala/README.md

 Database.person.insert(Person(_id = "john.doe", name = "John Doe", age = 30))
 ```

-Note that this returns a `Future[Either[DBFailure, Person]]` representing the success or failure of the operation.
+Note that this returns a `IO[Either[DBFailure, Person]]` representing the success or failure of the operation.

 ### Querying a Person